 Known for her androgynous and offbeat designs, New Zealander Karen Walker first launched her label in 1989 but rose to prominence in 2000, when she debuted at New York Fashion Week.
 Having launched her label at age 18 with just NZ$100 and two t-shirts, she now presides over an international fashion, jewellery, and accessories brand.
 She trades on a punchy, tomboyish edge, pairing neons with pastels and floral prints with military touches.

 She has been called the designer for anti-‘It’ girls, with a particular cult following for her funky sunglasses, favoured by bloggers and celebrities like Lady Gaga.
 Walker’s 1998 debut at Hong Kong Fashion Week increased her visibility dramatically, with Barneys picking up the collection of reworked business suits, entitled ‘Daddy’s Gone Strange’.
 Since then, she has steadily grown to be New Zealand’s most famous fashion export, with over 950 stockists all around the world.
-The Karen Walker label is a collaborative effort, with the designer’s husband, Mikhail Gherman, involved in marketing and creative direction.
+Although the company declines to release figures, Walker has revealed that the brand had seen an increase of 20 percent per year on top and bottom lines for the past five years.
+In 2014, it was estimated that sales of the Karen Walker eyewear line alone would top $35 million.
+The Karen Walker label is a collaborative effort, with the designer’s husband, Mikhail Gherman, who is involved in marketing and creative direction.